codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 **General**
 * Removing users from Codefresh UI, via API, or Terraform, results in 504 error.
+* Organizations list not sorted in alphabetical order.
 * Events missing from Audit log.

 <br>